 Besides publishing project results in scientific journals, policy briefs, and reports, SOS-Water pursues a long-term availability and legacy of project output and information beyond the project duration.
 The project output targeting scientific communities (e.g., dynamic water use modules, EO data inventory) will adhere to FAIR principles, while modelling software will be made open-source and accessibility will be ensured after the project.
-The project duration to provide information, results, and links to interested users and practitioners.
+The project website and social media channels will be made available by partner no 1 - IIASA beyond project duration to provide information, results, and links to interested users and practitioners.
 That will especially include guidelines to implement the water system SOS framework in other river basins and across scales and updated contact information.